NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Activator duration increased by 2 frames
     - Damage reduced slightly
     - On transition to capture state leaves sharingan mode

-#### Cosmetic

-- SAct4A on Iruka and Mizuki 5X hands fixed
-- Alternate costume changed to be ANBU Kakashi

 ### Neji